pymc-labs/pymc-marketing/README.md

 ...

 ## Bayesian CLVs in PyMC
-[Customer Lifetime Value](https://en.wikipedia.org/wiki/Customer_lifetime_value) models is another important clas of models.
+[Customer Lifetime Value](https://en.wikipedia.org/wiki/Customer_lifetime_value) models is another important class of models.
 There are many different types of CLV models and it can be helpful to conceptualise them as fitting in a 2-dimensional grid as below.

 ### Examples